next-intl Internationalization

 • Do not use useTranslations() in Server Components — use getTranslations() instead

-• Keep defaultLocale set to "da" in the i18n config
+• Set defaultLocale to the project primary locale in the i18n config

-• Ensure all three language files have the same keys — missing keys cause runtime fallback warnings
+• Ensure every locale file has the same keys — missing keys cause runtime fallback warnings

 • Do not create inline translation objects — always use the message files